Reports & Insights

 What you'll see:

-• Overview metrics — total tracked time, longest focus session, total switches, average session length
+• Overview metrics: total tracked time, longest focus session, total switches, average session length

-• Productivity breakdown — percentage split across categories
+• Productivity breakdown: percentage split across categories

-• Best focus day — which day you scored highest
+• Best focus day: which day you scored highest

-• Trend vs. previous week — whether you improved, declined, or stayed steady
+• Trend vs. previous week: whether you improved, declined, or stayed steady

-• Daily summaries — a row per day with key stats
+• Daily summaries: a row per day with key stats

-• Ranked activity — top apps and sites for the week
+• Ranked activity: top apps and sites for the week

 When to use it: Set a weekly reminder (Friday afternoon or Monday morning) to review this tab.
 It's the best single view for tracking progress over time without getting lost in daily noise.
+Use Export and Sharing when you want to save the weekly data or share a Focus Card.